 "A trust is a legal arrangement whereby trustees manage assets on behalf of beneficiaries, and can be useful in minimising tax, protecting assets and providing flexibility in the succession of assets. "

-The setting up of a trust is often the most suitable manner to govern the succession of assets or to reduce tax liabilities or third party claims against assets.
+The setting up of Wills and trusts is often the most suitable manner to govern the succession of assets or to reduce tax liabilities or third party claims against assets.

 What is a Trust?

-Why make a Trust with I Will Solicitors?
+Why make Wills or trusts in the UK with I Will Solicitors?

 There are various reasons as to why trusts are set up, but the two main reasons are asset protection and tax savings.